nene/filter-row/README.markdown

 * Thanks to [Saneth][saneth] for patch on better look.
 * Thanks to [Jüri Tarkpea][jyri] for the idea of using magnifier-glass image inside filter fields.
+* Thanks to [shivaaqua][shivaaqua] for help in making FilterRow work with ExtJS 3.3.

 Changelog
 ---------